beto-rodriguez/SuperXml/README.md

-# Templator
+# SuperXml

-Templator is just a light weight and easy to use template engine library, useful to create string, Xml and Html Templates(working on it).
+SuperXml is just a light weight and easy to use template engine library, useful to create string and Xml templates.

 Why another template engine?
   * Multi-type support.